Summer Time-of-Use (TOU) periods and Tiered pricing thresholds take effect from May 1, 2022 to October 31, 2022. Note: TOU &...

 If you're having a life-threatening emergency, call 911.

 Do not approach a downed power line.
 Keep a distance of least 10 metres and call your local hydro office and 911

-The new RPP TOU prices set by the OEB for May 1, 2021 are shown in the table below.
+The RPP TOU prices set by the OEB for November 1, 2021 are shown in the table below.
 The table also shows the hours during which those prices apply: